nelsonsilva/nuxeo-elements/ui/README.md

 **Nuxeo UI Elements** is an ongoing work to develop a set of UI elements for building Polymer applications with Nuxeo.

-## Dependencies

-Element dependencies are managed via [Bower](http://bower.io/).
-You can install that via:

-    npm install -g bower

-Then, go ahead and download the element's dependencies:

-    bower install

-## Reference nuxeo-ui-elements in your Bower dependencies

-    bower install -S nuxeo/nuxeo-ui-elements

 ## Quickstart

 We recommend that you use [Polymer CLI](https://github.com/Polymer/polymer-cli) which you can install via: